 4. Protection and Action to be Taken

-Any agency or practitioner who has concerns that a child may be at risk of harm as a consequence of gang activity should contact Children's Social Care or the police for the area in which the child is currently located.
+Any agency or practitioner who has concerns that a child may be at risk of harm as a consequence of gang activity including child criminal exploitation should contact Children's Social Care or the police for the area in which the child is currently located.
 The Referrals Procedure should be followed.
 The Universal Help Assessment may be crucial in the early identification of children and young people who need additional support due to risk of involvement in gang activity.

 A Child in Need Assessment could be led by a Family Engagement Worker or qualified social worker and evidence and information sharing across all relevant agencies will be key.
 Typically, a professionals/ strategy meeting will take place for young people deemed to be at risk.

 Practitioners should be aware that children who are Looked After by the Local Authority can be particularly vulnerable to becoming involved in gangs and being criminally exploited.
 There may be a need to review their Care Plan in light of the assessment and to provide additional support.

 Where there are concerns about a child or young person being criminally exploited (for example If a young person is arrested for drugs offences away from home in an area where they have no local connections and with no obvious means of getting home) the Police and Children’s Social Care, from the first point of contact with the young person, should consider whether they are victims of child criminal exploitation or trafficking and pursue a safeguarding, rather than criminal justice, response.Children are often in fear of ending their contact with the gang because it might leave them vulnerable to reprisals from those former gang members and rival gang members who may see the young person as without protection.